Batemans Bay

 PROFILE FAQ

-Batemans Bay has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally
+Batemans Bay has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects likely to affect this region.
-Notable ones include Batemans Bay Community Health Facility, Batemans Bay Dredging, 3 Clyde Street Mixed Use Tourist Residential & Retail Development, and 24 Beach Road Residential Development.
-The following list details those most relevant.
+AreaSearch identified eight projects likely affecting the region.
+Notable ones are Batemans Bay Community Health Facility, Batemans Bay Dredging, Clyde Street Mixed Use Tourist, Residential & Retail Development (3 Clyde Street), and Beach Road Residential Development (24 Beach Road).
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.